lite-xl/lite-xl-build-box/README.md

 ## Notes

-You will not be able to install packages or use sudo.
-To do that, you'll have to extend the image.
+Before installing anything,
-You will need to uninstall `libdecor-0-dev` and `libdecor-0` to prevent any broken dependencies error when installing packages.
+you will need to uninstall `libdecor-0-dev` and `libdecor-0` to prevent any broken dependencies error during installation.

 # Installed packages

+- `ccache`
+- `sudo`
 - `build-essential`
 - `python3`
 - `python3-pip`